 array_remove

-The array_remove() function removes a specified element from a target array.
-The syntax is as follows:
+The array_remove() function removes a specified element from the target array.
+Syntax:

 array_remove(arr1, element)

-arr1is a base array,elementmust be a basic data type supported by arrays, such as Tinyint, Smallint, Int, Bigint, Float, Double, or VarChar. - If
+arr1is a base array,elementmust be a base type supported by arrays, such as Tinyint, Smallint, Int, Bigint, Float, Double, or VarChar. - When

-arr1is a nested array,elementmust be an array whose nesting level is the same as that of the subarrays ofarr1.
+arr1is a nested array,elementmust be an array with the same number of nesting levels as the subarrays ofarr1.

 Here are some examples: